luke-cheng/predictablywrong/README.md

 # Predictably Wrong

-A Reddit game where you vote on questions and predict what the average Redditor will think about them.
+A Reddit game where you share your opinion on questions and predict what the average Redditor will think about them.

 ## 🎯 What is This?